FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Sword*

-1. Sword that is effective against Flying and Seared units and uses Speed instead of Attack for damage.
+1. Sword that is effective against Flying and Seared units and uses Speed instead of Attack for damage until the second+ evolution where gains SPD and RES scaling.
 Range increases in later versions.
 Its last version is also effective against Monsters and Infantry enemies and gains 2 extra attacks if Joshua's Attack Speed is at least enemy's Attack Speed + 5.
 It uses Strength, Speed and Resistance and raises both Speed and Resistance.
 Unlocking the last version of this sword gives also access to an Anima tome that can be used regardless of class.
 This tome uses Magic, Speed and Skill for damage, raises Speed and Magic and is effective against Monster, Flying and Seared enemies.